BY PASTOR T.O. BANSO

 Maidservant displacing her mistress

-Hear what the Bible says in Proverbs 30:21-23: “For three things the earth is perturbed, yes, for four it cannot bear up: …a maidservant who succeeds her mistress” (NKJV).
-The Message renders the latter portion of verse 23 thus: “when a ‘girl friend’ replaces a faithful woman.”
+Hear what the Bible says in Proverbs 30:21-23: “For three things the earth is perturbed, yes, for four it cannot bear up: For a servant when he reigns, a fool when he is filled with food, a hateful woman when she is married, and a maidservant who succeeds her mistress” (Proverbs 30:21-23 NKJV).
+Note the phrase “a maidservant who succeeds her mistress.”
 The New Living Translation puts it thus: “a servant girl who supplants her mistress.”
-The New American Bible puts it as: “a maidservant when she displaces her mistress.”
+The Living Bible puts it this way: “A servant girl who marries the husband of her mistress.”
 The New Century Version says, “a maid who replaces her mistress.”
 Did you see that?

-The Bible tells us here that it’s possible for a maidservant to supplant or displace her mistress.
+The Bible tells us here that it’s possible for a maidservant to supplant or displace her mistress; she can marry the husband of her mistress.
 So you’ve been warned that it’s a possibility.
 All you need to do as a wife is to ensure that this doesn’t become your experience.
 You must be careful that the housemaid you employ doesn’t displace or supplant you – she must not take over your husband and your home.

-Please, understand that I’m not justifying a man abandoning his wife for the housemaid for any reason – there’s no justification for it, not even the wife’s failure.
-Of course, there’re husbands who’re so promiscuous that there’s nothing their wives can do that will satisfy them and close their adulterous eyes to anything in the skirt including their housemaids.
+Please understand that I’m not justifying a man abandoning his wife for the housemaid for any reason – there’s no justification for it, not even the wife’s failure.
+Of course, there are husbands who are so promiscuous that there’s nothing their wives can do that will satisfy them and close their adulterous eyes to anything in the skirt including their housemaids.
 Such men need serious spiritual help!
-But my emphasis in this message is to help all women to do all they need to do to preserve their homes.
+But my emphasis in this message is to help all women do all they need to do to preserve their homes.
 If you follow the points discussed in this message, you’ll not be ousted by your maid and you’ll secure your marriage and home.

 How to Keep Your Husbands From Satanic Takeover